mayinx/mayinx.github.io/check.md

 ---
 title: Aligning Elements in Bootstrap
 tags: ["Bootstrap", "CSS"]
-excerpt: Quick explaination of available aligning-options for elements supported by Bootstrap.
+excerpt: How to right-align text in an inline-block element?
+How to align flex-items using auto-margins?
+This post gives a quick overview regarding available alignment options supported by Bootstrap.
 date: 2019-06-14
 ---